 Education Abroad Program Types

-UNC has several approved study abroad, or "affiliated", providers.
+UNC has approved study abroad, or "affiliated", providers.
 These organizations specialize in the creation and administration of study abroad programs.
-Providers offer programs throughout the academic year and the summer with varying from 4-8 weeks.
+Providers offer programs for semester and academic year, as well as summer programs ranging from 3 to 8 weeks.

 Other International Opportunities

-UNC offers several other international opportunities such as international student teaching, service learning, and internships.
+UNC offers several other international opportunities such as: